dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/9-transactions/index.md

 ### Response

-The data is returned with the same response syntax as the [DynamoDB TransactWriteItems API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactGetItems.html#API_TransactGetItems_ResponseSyntax).
+The data is returned with the same response syntax as from the [DynamoDB TransactWriteItems API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactGetItems.html#API_TransactGetItems_ResponseSyntax).